Income Tax Check-off Young Americans Financial Education

-The bill creates the Young Americans Center for Financial Education fund (fund) in the state treasury.
+Income tax - return form - voluntary contribution program - Young Americans Center for Financial Education fund - creation - queue - minimum contributions required - when - repeal.
+The act creates the Young Americans Center for Financial Education fund (fund) in the state treasury.
 A voluntary contribution designation line for the fund will appear on the state individual income tax return form (form) for the 5 income tax years following the year that the executive director of the department of revenue (department) certifies to the revisor of statutes that:

 - There is a space available on the form; and